leafo/lapis/docs/models.md

 ### `has_one`

-A one-to-one relation where the foreign key is located on the associated model.
+A relation that fetches a single related model.
+Similar to `belongs_to`, but the foreign key used to fetch the other model is located on the other table.

 ```lua
 local Model = require("lapis.db.model").Model